andreiramani/jadi4llamacpp/README.md

 4. If you are unsure, make a backup of your existing `.exe` and `.dll` files before overwriting.

 ### If you are new to llama.cpp
-1. Extract the **jadi4llamacpp** release into a folder of your choice.
+1. Extract the **[jadi4llamacpp](https://github.com/andreiramani/jadi4llamacpp)** release into a folder of your choice.
 2. Download a **GGUF model**:
-   - For **CPU inference**, avoid using very large GGUF models.
-As a general recommendation, the GGUF file size should not exceed **half of your system RAM**.
+   - For **CPU inference** only, avoid using very large models.
+As a general recommendations: choose smaller precision (like 4-bit), and the model size should not exceed **one third of your system RAM**.
-   - For **CUDA GPU inference**, ensure the GGUF model size is smaller than your GPU’s VRAM capacity.
+   - For **CUDA GPU inference**, ensure the model size is smaller than your GPU’s VRAM capacity.
-3. For easier setup, place the model file in the same folder where you extracted **jadi4llamacpp**.
+3. For easier setup, place the model file in the same folder where you extracted **[jadi4llamacpp](https://github.com/andreiramani/jadi4llamacpp)**.
-4. Open a **Command Prompt** in the jadi4llamacpp folder and run one of the following:
+4. Open a **Command Prompt** in the [jadi4llamacpp](https://github.com/andreiramani/jadi4llamacpp) folder and run one of the following:

    - **CLI interactive mode**:
      ```bash